pupilfirst/wd201-scripts/object-oriented-programming/inconstant-constants/README.md

 There's only one difference between these two - that the second method starts with a capitalized letter.
 If I call the first method by writing `fourty_two`, Ruby correctly executes it and returns the value `42`.

 If I try to do the same thing with `Fourty_two`, it causes an _error_ - Ruby says that it tried to find a constant with the name `Fourty_two`, but couldn't find anything like that.
 This is because Fourty_two we've defined is a method, but the starting capital letter is a source of confusion for Ruby - it's searching for a constant value, not a method.
-We can still access the method by writing `Fourty_two()` - the empty brackets lets Ruby know that we're looking for a method, and not a constant value.
+We can still access the method by writing `Fourty_two()`, making sure we put empty brackets at the end.
+These brackets let Ruby know that we're looking for a method, and not a constant value.

 While this was an interesting exercise, don't do this.
 Don't create methods that start with a capital letter - there's no advantage there.